XanaduAI/randomized-measurements-circuit-cutting/README.md

 We also recommend the use of a virtual environment (e.g [`venv`](https://docs.python.org/3/library/venv.html)) when installing these requirements.

-Note that the PennyLane dependency is installed from a development branch containing the necessary updates to perform efficient measurements of the cost Hamiltonains use in the QAOA circuit simulations.
+Note that the PennyLane dependency is installed from a development branch containing the necessary updates to perform efficient measurements of the cost Hamiltonians used in the QAOA circuit simulations.

 Additionally, if running the notebook `exact_costs.ipynb`, this will require an additional installation of the code available in this [repository](https://github.com/Matematija/QubitRBM) that is not included in the requirements.

 ### Authors

-Thomas R. Bromley, Anthony Hayes, Angus Lowe, Matija Medvidovi&#263;, Lee J. O’Riordan, Juan Miguel Arrazola, and Nathan Killoran
+Angus Lowe, Matija Medvidovi&#263;, Anthony Hayes, Lee J. O’Riordan, Thomas R. Bromley, Juan Miguel Arrazola, and Nathan Killoran

 If you are doing any research using this source code, please cite the following paper: